ANRGUSC/AffectEval/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-AffectEval is a modular and customizable affcetive computing framework, aimed to facilitate the development of end-to-end affective computing pipelines from raw signals to model training and evaluation.
+AffectEval is a modular and customizable affective computing framework, aimed to facilitate the development of end-to-end affective computing pipelines from raw signals to model training and evaluation.
 It is Python-based and designed in an object-oriented paradigm, with separate classes for each component in the affective computing pipeline (see Fig. 1).

 AffectEval is designed with mental healthcare-focused affective computing applications in mind, and primarily supports time-series data at the moment.
 We plan to expand our scope to include other types of signals as well, such as text, video, and audio (see the [documentation](https://docs.google.com/document/d/11Ep4rF1QWcYwDGs62m5ssoAy_pgyZjqRRKB3uavTTqc/edit?tab=t.0#heading=h.22wedm27kxfq) for more details on what signals we currently support, and what methods are pre-implemented).